alphagov/tech-docs-linter/README.md

 3. Clone this repo.

 ## Put your documentation in the `source` folder
-The linting tool will run against any documentation in the `lintingtest2\source` folder.
+The linting tool will run against any documentation in the `lintingtest\source` folder.
 Put any documentation files you want to test in this folder.

 ## Run the linting tool

 1. Open a terminal window.
-2. Navigate to the `lintingtest2` folder.
+2. Navigate to the `lintingtest` folder.
 3. Run the command `vale source/*.*`

 ### Check the results